Azure/missionlz/README.md

 - A simple, secure, and scalable hub and spoke infrastructure is needed.
 - A central IT team is administering cloud resources on behalf of other teams and workloads.
-- There is a need to implement SCCA.
+- There is a need to implement SCCA with zero trust.
 - Hosting any workload requiring a secure environment, for example: data warehousing, AI/ML, and containerized applications.

 Design goals include: